benthie/wearables-praktikum/README.md

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/menu_item_off.png" alt="menu_item_off.png">
-Figure 1: Application menu in off state
+<br>Figure 1: Application menu in off state
 </p>

 As you can see there is no active window but only a menubar icon which pops down a usual menu when you click on it.
 In the above image the icon is gray and not white, telling the user that blur mode is turned off.

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/menu_item_on.png" alt="menu_item_off.png">
-Figure 2: Application menu in on state
+<br>Figure 2: Application menu in on state
 </p>

 This time the icon is white and signalizing that blur mode is activated.
 To switch bewteen those two states simply <b>ctrl-click</b> on the menubar item.